Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Semi-analytical approach for general sink-strengths calculations

-From the representation of $\kappa^2_{\text{eff}}/\kappa^2_{1D-0}$ at Fig. \ref{k2_calc_S_k2_2Dand1D_vs_D1_-S-_D2_FEW_CURVES_ZOOM}, we can conclude that, depending on the $C$ and $R$ the effective CSS reaches the analytical $\kappa^2_{1D-0}$ within a typical 5-10 \% uncertainty of estimates by $5<\Delta<6$, except for the blue curve whose atypical behavior is explained by a very large volume fraction.
-Formally, we can identify a critical $\Delta$ value by equating the 1D-0 and 1D-1D CSS which leads to
+From the representation of $k^2_{\text{eff}}/k^2_{1D-0}$ in Fig.~\ref{k2_calc_S_k2_2Dand1D_vs_D1_-S-_D2_FEW_CURVES_ZOOM}, we can conclude that, depending on the $C$ and $R$, the effective CSS reaches the analytical $k^2_{1D-0}$ within a typical 5-10 \% uncertainty of estimates around $5<\Delta<6$, except for the blue curve whose atypical behavior is explained by a very large volume fraction.
+Formally, we can identify a critical $\Delta$ value by equating the $1D-0$ and $1D-1D$ CSSs which leads to

 where ${\overline{\alpha}}\simeq\frac{4}{\ln(\pi^2 C R^3/{2})}$ is the usual parameter entering in the $1D-1D$ CSS expression \cite{Adjanor1}.
-The evaluation of $\Delta^{*}$ for the conditions of Fig. \ref{k2_calc_S_k2_2Dand1D_vs_D1_-S-_D2_FEW_CURVES_ZOOM} leads to values mostly between $6$ and $8$, which corresponds reasonably well to the critical values from the figure.
-Nevertheless the approach from the Eq.\ref{critical} and the actual evolution towards the critical values do not compare further: it is clear that the transition is very gradual and that both $1D-1D$ and $1D-0$ mechanisms operate simultaneously even above the critical value.
-To the simplest way, the cross-over between mobile and fixed sinks related CSS may be cast with semi-analytical formula as:
+The evaluation of $\Delta^{*}$ for the conditions of Fig.~\ref{k2_calc_S_k2_2Dand1D_vs_D1_-S-_D2_FEW_CURVES_ZOOM} leads to values mostly between $6$ and $8$, which corresponds reasonably well to the critical values from the figure.
+Nevertheless, the approach from the Eq.\ref{critical} and the actual evolution towards the critical values do not compare further: it is clear that the transition is very gradual and that both $1D-1D$ and $1D-0$ mechanisms operate simultaneously even above the critical value.
+In the simplest way, the cross-over between mobile and fixed sinks related CSSs may be cast with semi-analytical formula as:

-A more elaborated way of reproducing the transition would be to use the fit Eq. \ref{generalizedSigmoid} and replace it back in Eq. \ref{conformal}:
+A more elaborated way of reproducing the transition would be to use the fit Eq. \ref{generalizedSigmoid} and replace it in Eq. \ref{conformal}:

 but this should be valid only for pure $1D-1D$ and establishing a $Y_{\text{fit}}$ function valid for any rotation energy couple would require a more complex function with much more parameters.